onlyquake/xonotic-wiki/Repository_Access.md

 \* data/qcsrc/warpzonelib - dual licensed as “GPLv2 or later” or MIT license.
 In case the code you pushed was not written by you, it is your responsibility to ensure proper licensing.

-To apply for write access, add your SSH key to your GitLab account and ask for access in #xonotic on the FreeNode IRC channel.
+To apply for write access, add your SSH key to your GitLab account and ask for access in #xonotic on the FreeNode IRC network or [request access](https://docs.gitlab.com/ce/user/group/index.html#request-access-to-a-group) using the GitLab interface.

 ### Windows/Linux/OS X